What Is Tolnaftate?

 Patients with external fungal otitis who were treated with topical antifungals were randomized into two treatment groups in a controlled, randomised, and open clinical trial: (2) tolnaftate solution; (1) clotrimazole cream.
 They were examined microscopically after one and two weeks of treatment to see if the disease had resolved.
 There was a record of recurrence and problems.
 We gathered and analyzed demographic and clinical data.
 The groups were compared in terms of follow-up and end outcomes.

 The study included 48 patients: 28 in the clotrimazole group and 20 in the tolnaftate group.
 The most prevalent season linked with otomycosis was spring, and otic manipulation was the most common risk factor in both groups.
 Itching and otic fullness were the most common complaints.
-The organism Aspergillus niger was isolated the most.
-At one week of treatment, clotrimazole medication resulted in 75 percent resolution compared to 45 percent resolution with tolnaftate treatment.
-The Tolnaftate therapy group had a greater rate of recurrence.

 For uncomplicated otomycosis, clotrimazole cream is more effective than tolnaftate.